 Treatment of lymphedema

-Lymphedema cannot be cured.
-Treatment, however, can lessen pain and swelling.
+Lymphedema cannot be cured, but treatment, however, can lessen pain and swelling.

 Complex decongestive therapy (CDT) involves daily treatment and instruction for the patient during an intensive therapy phase.
 The maintenance phase comes next, during which the patient is urged to manage their treatment using the methods they have been taught.